-Dental, Vision and Hearing Plan
+Dental and Vision Plan

-Named Executive Officers and their dependents may participate in our dental, vision and hearing plan on the same basis as other eligible full-time employees.
-The plan provides coverage for basic dental, vision and hearing expenses.
+Named Executive Officers and their dependents may participate in our dental and vision plan on the same basis as other eligible full-time employees.
+The plan provides coverage for basic dental and vision expenses.
 The cost of this coverage is shared by us and the covered Named Executive Officer.